But building a ridiculously efficient team can be tricky.

 It doesn’t have to be that way.
-Just look to the Avengers for why.
+Just look to the Avengers for lessons as to why.

-A team made up of powerful individuals, they ban together to save the world.
+They're a team made up of powerful individuals, but they come together to save the world.

 Some have bigger personalities than others (*cough* Tony Stark *cough*) but they learn to work together, respecting each person’s unique contribution to the team, to get the job done.